 Do not report any room and board costs on the cost report, including costs for residential services facilities or homes.
 This includes, but is not limited to:

-HCBS waivers cannot pay for room and board, so DWRS payments do not cover these costs.
+Home and community-based services (HCBS) waivers cannot pay for room and board, so DWRS payments do not cover these costs.
 Other programs (e.g., Housing Support) cover these costs, so provider organizations should not count them as DWRS costs.

 Example: Cody, a direct care worker, is taking public transportation with a person receiving services on their way to community activities as part of their service.
 In this situation, the cost of public transportation is considered in-program or in-service.